Male scratching his head after sending unencrypted email

 Conversations

-The average office worker sends 40 emails a day and receives 121 emails a day according to research vetted by The Guardian.
+The average office worker sends 40 emails and receives 121 emails each day, according to research cited by The Guardian.

 Error

-Over 1/4 of UK adults have accidentally shared personal data via email with the wrong recipient according to our research.
+More than one in four UK adults has accidentally shared personal data with the wrong recipient by email, according to our 2024 research.

 Reputation

-Email encryption is a vital component of digital security, transforming sensitive information to prevent unauthorised access.
+Email encryption is a vital component of digital security, transforming sensitive information so it can’t be accessed by unauthorised users.

-With various encryption types like TLS, S/MIME, and AES-256, users can choose the appropriate level of security for their needs.
+With options like TLS, S/MIME, and AES-256, you can choose the right level of protection for your needs.

 Originally posted on 01 10 22